 The teacher has the responsibility to encourage the pursuit of learning by students by manifesting the best academic standards of the discipline or profession.
 To accord students respect as individuals, the teacher shall seek to establish a relationship of mutual trust and to establish an appropriate role as an intellectual guide, counselor and mentor, both in and out of the classroom.
 If problems arise in the relationship between teacher and student, whether on personal matters or on instructional materials or methods, both teacher and student shall attempt to resolve them in informal, direct discussions as between well-intentioned, reasonable persons.

-The teacher has the responsibility not to exploit students for private advantage; the teacher also should avoid any form of discrimination or harassment, with the understanding that racism, sexism, and other forms of bias preclude the establishment of an effective learning environment.
+The teacher has the responsibility not to exploit students for private advantage; the teacher also should avoid any form of prohibited discrimination or harassment, with the understanding that racism, sexism, and other forms of bias are unlawful under the Faculty Handbook, Michigan law, and federal statutes, and preclude the establishment of an effective learning environment.

 The teacher has the responsibility to foster and require honest academic conduct.
 The teacher has authority and responsibility for grades and shall assure that the evaluation and assessment of academic performance reflect each student's true achievement by good faith application of criteria appropriate to the field of study and the course.
 The teacher shall further protect academic freedom for faculty and students by acknowledging the contributions of students to professional work of faculty members and by assuring that each student is free to voice opinions openly and to exchange ideas free from retaliation.
 Teachers have the responsibility to observe the University, college and department/school policies regarding such matters as the statement of course objectives, examination policy, office hours, course evaluations, and other provisions of The Michigan State University Code of Teaching Responsibility.